 Recurrent use of the drug in physically hazardous situations is also a sign of addiction; consistent use of the drug despite knowledge of physical or psychological difficulties from using; physical tolerance as defined by a need for increasing amounts of the drug to achieve intoxication or less effect with continuing use of the drug; and physical withdrawal symptoms or substance use to avoid withdrawal.

-Moderate to severe fentanyl use disorder and fentanyl addiction usually requires medical detoxification and inpatient treatment in the beginning.
+Moderate to severe fentanyl use disorder and fentanyl addiction usually requires medical detoxification and inpatient treatment in the beginning at a partner facility.
 Accordingly, inpatient treatment separates the user from the drug and related stressors and triggers.
 After initial medical detoxification and inpatient stabilization, levels of care for continued treatment are assessed with six dimensions:

 - Acute intoxication or withdrawal potential

 - Emotional, behavioral, or cognitive conditions and complications

 - Relapse or continued use, continued problem potential